tomhmoses/fun2/files/LectureNotes/files/decidability.lagda.md

 ## Decidable propositions

-Motivated by the above discussion, we define when a logical proposition is decidable under the proposition-as-types understanding of propositions.
+Motivated by the above discussion, we define when a logical proposition is decidable under the understanding of propositions as types:
 ```agda
 is-decidable : Type → Type
 is-decidable A = A ∔ ¬ A
 ```

-This means that there is an algorithm that gives an element of `A` or shows that no such element can be found.
+This means that we can product an element of `A` or show that no such element can be found.

 ## Decidable propositions as booleans

 The following shows that a type `A` is decidable if and only if there is `b : Bool` such that `A` is decidable if and only if the boolean `b` is `true`.

-For the purposes of this handout, understanding the following proof is not important.
+For the purposes of this handout, understanding the following proof is not important at a first reading.
 What is important is to understand *what* the type of the following function is saying, which is what we explained above.

-We will, however, explain the proof in lectures.
-We recommend skipping the definition of the following type at a first reading of this handout, and instead concentrate on understading its type only.
 ```agda
 decidability-with-booleans : (A : Type) → is-decidable A ⇔ Σ b ꞉ Bool , (A ⇔ b ≡ true)
 decidability-with-booleans A = f , g